 Bioinformatics Tools Programming in Python with Qt.
 Part 2.

-In this article will focus purely on laying out the structure for our ‘DNA Engine’ project.
+In this article, we will focus purely on laying out the structure for our ‘DNA Engine’ project.
 We will start adding elements and programming them in our next article.

 So here is the structure we had up and running last time (Test UI and a Test Class):